fuzzylabs/edge-vision-power-estimation/README.md

 ### 🚀 Implementation Stage

-This part of the project creates a MLOps pipeline for training the models.
-It is a two-step process
+In the implementation stage of the project we created an MLOps pipeline for training the power consumption and runtime prediction models.
+The pipeline consists of the following two step process:

 📊 Jetson Device Benchmarking